 - You have been diagnosed with periodontal disease

-Gum recession is a common sign of periodontal disease, which is a more advanced form of gum disease that can result in tooth loss when untreated.
-Gum grafting is not the only procedure used to treat periodontal disease, so you may need other procedures to go along with it.
+Gum recession is a common sign of periodontal disease, which is a more advanced form of gum disease.
+Gum grafting is not the only procedure to treat periodontal disease and you may need additional procedures.
 However, gum grafting can play an important role in aiding the recovery of your gums, protecting the root of your tooth, and improving your smile.

 Aftercare And Recovery

 You can go home immediately following your procedure unless you request a sedative to alleviate dental anxiety prior to the procedure.
 You will be given instructions for aftercare, such as not flossing or brushing the gumline of the area where the surgery took place for some time.
 Using antiseptic mouthwash will control plaque during this time.
 Eat soft, cool foods only for a week or two, and be prescribed pain medication or over-the-counter anti-inflammatories to aid your recovery.

 Some bleeding and pain are expected, but if the bleeding doesn’t stop after applying pressure for 20 minutes or severe pain, bruising, or swelling persists for longer than we expect, you should call the office.

 Ensuring The Best Gum Health Following A Gum Graft

 Gum grafting is an effective way to physically restore your gums and protect the root of your tooth.
 However, to ensure that you don’t require another gum grafting treatment in the future, it’s important to take care of your gums.